opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

        yum install cifs-utils

- * Mount shared directory, so VSPERF can access test results.
+ * Mount shared directory, so ViNePerf can access test results.

    e.g. by adding new record into ``/etc/fstab``